BlidDev/Niv/wiki/misc.md

 # Overview:
-This chapter contains a list of commands that don't neccaseraly have a specific subject but are important.
+This chapter contains a list of commands that don't necessarily have a specific subject, but are important.

 ___
 ## **sleep**